neondatabase/website/content/docs/introduction/billing.md

 - Neon's _autoscaling_ feature, which allows you to set a minimum and maximum number of CUs for each compute endpoint.
 The number of active CUs scale up and down based on workload. _This feature is not yet available._
 - Neon's _always-on_ compute feature, which keeps one endpoint active indefinitely to avoid connection latency due compute endpoint startup time. _This feature is not yet available._

-The cost calculation for compute time is:
+The cost calculation for _Compute time_ is:

 ```text
 compute units * active time (hours) * cost per hour